105 amendment of indian constitution

 5. National Commission for Backward Classes (NCBC)

-- Article 338B of the Constitution, added by the 102nd Amendment in 2018, established the National Commission for Backward Classes (NCBC).
-The commission is tasked with investigating and making recommendations regarding the inclusion of communities in the OBC list.
+• Article 338B of the Constitution, added by the 102nd Amendment in 2018, established the National Commission for Backward Classes (NCBC).
+The commission is tasked with investigating and making recommendations regarding including communities in the OBC list.

-- The NCBC plays a significant role in identifying OBCs at both the central and state levels.
-It examines the social and economic backwardness of communities and recommends their inclusion or exclusion from the OBC list based on a thorough assessment.
+• The NCBC plays a significant role in identifying OBCs at both the central and state levels.
+It examines communities’ social and economic backwardness and recommends their inclusion or exclusion from the OBC list based on a thorough assessment.

 6. The 105th Constitutional Amendment (2021)

-- The 105th Amendment of 2021 restored the power of states to identify OBCs, which had been transferred to the central government.
-This amendment ensured that states could independently compile their lists of OBCs and make region-specific decisions on reservations and welfare programs.
+• The 105th Amendment of 2021 restored the power of states to identify OBCs, which had been transferred to the central government.
+This amendment ensured states could independently compile their lists of OBCs and make region-specific decisions on reservations and welfare programs.

-- It reinforced the autonomy of states in determining the needs of their backward communities, ensuring that affirmative action policies are more localized and relevant to specific socio-economic conditions.
+• It reinforced states’ autonomy in determining the needs of their backward communities, ensuring that affirmative action policies are more localized and relevant to specific socio-economic conditions.

 7. Supreme Court Rulings

-- The court also clarified that reservations for OBCs should not exceed a total of 50% of the seats in educational institutions and jobs to maintain fairness for other communities.
+• The court also clarified that reservations for OBCs should not exceed 50% of the seats in educational institutions and jobs to maintain fairness for other communities.

 8. Criteria for Identifying OBCs

-- The identification of OBCs is typically based on social and educational backwardness.
-This includes factors like lack of access to quality education, low income, and social marginalization.
+• The identification of OBCs is typically based on social and educational backwardness.
+This includes poor access to quality education, low income, and social marginalization.

-- The creamy layer concept, introduced by the Supreme Court, excludes affluent members of OBCs from benefiting from reservations.
+• The Supreme Court introduced the creamy layer concept, which excludes affluent members of OBCs from benefiting from reservations.
 The creamy layer is defined based on income and other socio-economic criteria.

 9. State-Specific Lists

-- While the central government maintains a list of OBCs for central government jobs and educational institutions, individual states also maintain their own lists based on regional backwardness.
+• While the central government maintains a list of OBCs for central government jobs and educational institutions, individual states also preserve their lists based on regional backwardness.
 This allows states to cater to the specific needs of local communities that might not be included in the central list.

 10. Impact of Identification

-- The identification of OBCs has had a significant impact on their social and economic upliftment.
+• The identification of OBCs has had a significant impact on their social and economic upliftment.
 It has facilitated access to education, healthcare, employment, and political representation.
-However, the process of identification has been contentious, with some communities seeking inclusion in the OBC list and others opposing it.
+However, the identification process has been contentious, with some communities seeking inclusion in the OBC list and others opposing it.

 105 Amendment of Indian Constitution UPSC